ChengHsiangLu/Final-Project/README.md

 I don't see a major difference between two group.
 This is important that the group I choose should have a larger gap, like 30-40 years old to 60-70 years old or mild condition to sever condition.

+## Files

+I put all csv files in the folder of "Excel".

+I put all htseq.counts files in the folder of "HTseq_counts_files".

+I put all png images in the folder of "Images".

+I put all PDF files in the folder of "PDF".

+I put all scripts in the folder of "Scripts".

+Other form of files are in the folder of " Other_files".

 ## Deliverable